 What is Cyber Monday?

 Cyber Monday is a marketing expression for the Monday after Thanksgiving.
-Falling between November 26th and December 2nd each year, it takes place four days after Thanksgiving.
+Falling between November 26th and December 2nd each year, it takes place four days after US Thanksgiving.

 Created by retailers to boost online sales, Cyber Monday was first coined by the National Retail Federation in a press release back in November 2005.
 Since then, the expression has been used by online sellers around the globe.